Chapter 24. Participating in the Mystery of God

 7) The mystery is revealed in a demonstration through Christ's church.

 "How that by revelation he made known unto me the mystery...
 Which in other ages was not made known unto the sons of men, as it is now revealed unto his holy apostles and prophets by the Spirit; That the Gentiles should be fellow-heirs, and of the same body, and partakers of his promise in Christ by the gospel: Whereof I was made a minister... that I should preach among the Gentiles the unsearchable riches of Christ; And to make all men see what is the fellowship [participation, partnership, benefit conferred] of the mystery, which from the beginning of the world hath been hid in God, who created all things by Jesus Christ: To the intent that now unto the principalities and powers in heavenly places might be known by [through] the church the manifold wisdom of God" (Ephesians 3:3-13) (see also Ephesians 2:19 - 3:21, Isaiah 60:1-7).The mystery is how God makes it possible for any human, whether Jew or Gentile, to become "in Christ" and part of His body, the church.
 Participating in this mystery leads others to also want to join as they see the fellowship and benefits.
 The mystery is also taught to mankind so that, through the church, the beings in the universe can be shown that God is wise.
 Remember from an earlier verse (1 Timothy 3:16) that the angels witnessed Jesus living a successful life as a human, and they also need to witness that Jesus' followers can overcome and be changed into His likeness.
-This brings our focus to the culmination of the great controversy between Christ and Satan, when all questions and accusations against God are put to rest and His ways are proven right and good.
+This brings our focus to the culmination of the great controversy between Christ and Satan, when all questions and accusations against God are put to rest and His ways are proven right and good (the "sanctuary is cleansed" - Dan.
+8:14).
 The mystery of God reveals God's glory, which is His character, the truth about His selflessness and righteousness.
 That this information is revealed to angels and beings of other worlds through a demonstration by the individuals composing Christ's church, is a momentous responsibility and awesome privilege.

 - In summary, the mystery of God is the mysterious combining of divinity with humanity, first in the incarnation of Christ as He demonstrated how to live a holy life, and second in His people as they partake of the divine nature to form minds/characters like Christ's.